taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min grins with vengeful glee down at Asoka.

 Min: **"They said that?
-Wow, they were completely fooled by our anti-surveillance bubbles!!"**
+Wow, they were completely fooled by our decoy bubble!!"**

 Asoka: **"*Then the Biononymous need your help!*"**